karmenmarkov/An-Interpretable-Feature-Based-Machine-Learning-Approach-for-Automatic-Sleep-Staging-Using-PPG/feature_extraction_and_significance/README.md

 ### [extractPPGIMFFeatures.m](https://github.com/kmarkoveth/PPG/blob/main/feature_extraction_and_significance/extractPPGFDFeatures.m)
 * **Purpose**: Extracts a detailed set of features from the first intrinsic mode function (IMF) of PPG data.
 The features include instantaneous attributes (amplitude, frequency, phase) and statistical metrics, providing a thorough analysis of the signal's physiological information content.
 * **Inputs**:
-  * 'data': Matrix of PPG data, with each column representing an epoch.
-The first row is assumed to contain labels and is not included in analysis.
+  * ‘data’ - Matrix of PPG signal data, with each column representing an epoch (first row contains labels).
-  * 'fs': Sampling frequency of the PPG data, used in the calculation of instantaneous frequency and other time-related features.
+  * ‘fs’ - Sampling rate of the PPG signal.
 * **Outputs**:
-  * 'featuresTable': A MATLAB table containing various computed features for each epoch.
+  * ‘featuresTable’ - A MATLAB table containing various computed features for each epoch.
 * **Process**:
   * Employs empirical mode decomposition (EMD) to decompose the PPG signal into multiple IMFs, focusing on the first for feature extraction.
   * Applies the Hilbert transform to the first IMF to derive instantaneous amplitude, frequency, and phase, alongside other derived statistical features.